Inbound Student Exchange

-What is the Incoming Student Exchange at UC?
+What is the Inbound Student Exchange at UC?

-The Incoming Student Exchange is a programme between UC and our exchange partner universities.
-If you are studying at an exchange partner institution you may be eligible to apply for the Incoming Student Exchange.
-When you study through the Incoming Student Exchange programme, you are studying as an exchange student from your home institution and are not required to pay tuition fees to UC.
+The Inbound Student Exchange is a programme between UC and our exchange partner universities.
+If you are studying at an exchange partner institution you may be eligible to apply for the Inbound Student Exchange.
+When you study through the Inbound Student Exchange programme, you are studying as an exchange student from your home institution and are not required to pay tuition fees to UC.

 Exchange partner institutions

 To apply for the inbound student exchange programme, you must be nominated by one of UC's partner institutions.
 As an exchange student you are not required to pay tuition fees to the University of Canterbury and the credits you earn while studying here may be transferred back to your home institution.